KristaRutz/VendorList.Solution/README.md

 ## Description

-This application lets the user... and does...
+This application, utilizing an MVC framework, lets the user... and does...
+It does so using C# and .NET Core.

-It might even be hosted on hosted on [GitHub](https://github.com/KristaRutz/VendorList.Solution).
-It does so using this and this technology or concept.
+This project uses RESTful routing, the Razor View Engine, and MSTest.
+It was created for the Epicodus week 10 friday independent project, on week 3 of C# and .NET course: Basic Web Applications.

+The source code is hosted on [GitHub](https://github.com/KristaRutz/VendorList.Solution).

 ## Installation / Set-up